Over the course of the past couple of years, I’ve found myself on the receiving end of what seems to be a omnipresent query:

 What do you get out of this genealogy thing?
 You’re here, what does it matter about where you’ve come from?

 Coming to terms that many people (some of my family members included) could care less about this journey of discovery and the edification of the shoulders that I stand on was a sobering realization, initially.

-When I understood why it was necessary – I was immediately at peace with my efforts.
+It was when I understood why it was necessary – that I was able to find at peace with my role.

 This is about honor; something, which is extremely important in a world that seems to be devoid of it.

 And strangely enough, I remember when the realization hit…